PerilousBooklet/lite-xl-ide/README.md

 ## Introduction

-A set of plugins and configuration files that aims to turn `Lite XL` into a proper IDE.
+Documentation for a set of plugins and configuration files that aims to turn `Lite XL` into a proper IDE.

 This project is still WIP.

+Once all manual setup istances and all LSP bundles are completed, the install script will be replaced by metapackages in [Adam's repo](https://github.com/adamharrison/lite-xl-ide).

 ## Basic Installation